joelhawksley/identity/talks/2021/slides.md

 ^ We open-sourced the library over the summer, and it now has over two dozen components.

-^ We use it in a couple internal Rails apps in addition to GitHub.com

 ^ PAUSE

-^ And we aren't the only ones open sourcing our components!
+^ And we aren't the only ones doing so!

 ---